Cubbies celebrates the spiritual potential of pre-schoolers (3 to 5-year olds) by helping them develop their respect for God, His Son and His Word.

-Next is story time.
-We recite the key verse and hear a lesson from God’s Word.
+During story time, we recite the key verse and hear a lesson from God’s Word.
 The Bible story follows the night’s theme and ties the entire night all together.
-The opportunity to share our love for Jesus, and the Bible, with your child is what Cubbies is all about.
+The opportunity to share our love for Jesus and the Bible with your child is what Cubbies is all about.
 That is why we are here.
 It is great to see small children listening to these stories and see them begin to understand what it means for them!
 During this time questions and comment are always welcome and we attempt to make it as interactive as possible.

 The Cubbies love their snacks which are given out every club night.
 Even our snacks reinforce the theme.
 Please make sure you list any allergies/intolerances to food products when you register.

 Please remember that snack is not a substitute for their dinner - Cubbies should come to the club having had their evening meal and not be hungry.

 After snack time the Cubbies will stay at their designated tables and do crafts.
 These are often activities that include colouring, glittering, gluing and relate directly to the Bible story which they heard earlier in the evening.
 Once Cubbies have completed their crafts, one or two at a time will have the opportunity to have one-on-one time with their leader, go over their Handbook Activity Sheet and recite their verse.